MonteTW/bcit-linux/README.md

 # Create an API Token
+What is API token and why? [@123]
-1. login to digitalocean control panel.
+2. Login to digitalocean control panel.
-2. click API in the left menu.
+3. Click API in the left menu.
-3. Click **Generate New Token** in the Personal access tokens section.
+4. Click **Generate New Token** in the Personal access tokens section.
-4. Type in the name of the token and select 90 days expiration.
+5. Type in the name of the token and select 90 days expiration.
-5. Choose **Full Access** for the Scopes.
+6. Choose **Full Access** for the Scopes.
-6. Click **Generate Token.**
+7. Click **Generate Token.**
-7. Copy the token shown on screen, it will be shown only once.
+8. Copy the token shown on screen, it will be shown only once.
-8. Save the token in an empty text file at somewhere handy.
+9. Save the token in an empty text file at somewhere handy.

 # Install `doctl`
 `doctl` allows you to interact with the DigitalOcean API via the command line.
+It is a must to install `doctl` on your droplet

-1. update your Arch Linux system
+1. Update your Arch Linux system
 ```bash
 sudo pacman -Syu
 ```
-- `sudo` runs the command with administrative privileges.
+- `sudo` runs the command as an administrator.
 - `pacman` is the package manager for Arch Linux.
-- `-Syu` performs a full system upgrade:
-    - `S` synchronizes the package databases.
+- `S` synchronizes the package.
 - `y` refreshes the package databases.
-    - `u` upgrades all installed packages to their latest versions.
+- `u` upgrades all installed packages to latest versions.

 2. Download `doctl` package
 ```bash